keu/docs/software/manage-airflow-versions.md

 $ astro dev stop
 ```

-All 4 running Docker containers for each of the Airflow components (Webserver, Scheduler, Postgres, Triggerer) stop.
+All 4 running Docker containers for each of the Airflow components (webserver, scheduler, Postgres, triggerer) stop.

 Run the following command to apply your changes: